v-cakoll/docs.it-it/docs/visual-basic/language-reference/statements/redim-statement.md

 ## <a name="rules"></a>Regole

-- **Più variabili.** È possibile ridimensionare diverse variabili di matrice nella stessa istruzione di dichiarazione e specificare il `name` e `boundlist` le parti per ogni variabile.
+- **Multiple Variables.** You can resize several array variables in the same declaration statement and specify the `name` and `boundlist` parts for each variable.
 Nel caso di più variabili, è possibile separarle mediante virgole.

-- **Limiti della matrice.** Ogni voce in `boundlist` può specificare i limiti inferiore e superiore della dimensione.
+- **Array Bounds.** Each entry in `boundlist` can specify the lower and upper bounds of that dimension.
 Il limite inferiore è sempre pari a 0 (zero).
 Il limite superiore rappresenta il valore di indice più alto possibile per la dimensione, non la lunghezza della dimensione (vale a dire, il limite superiore più uno).
 L'indice di ogni dimensione può variare tra 0 e il relativo valore di limite superiore.

      Il numero di dimensioni in `boundlist` deve corrispondere al numero originale di dimensioni (livello) della matrice.

-- **Tipi di dati.** L'istruzione `ReDim` non può modificare il tipo di dati di una variabile di matrice o dei relativi elementi.
+- **Data Types.** The `ReDim` statement cannot change the data type of an array variable or its elements.

-- **Inizializzazione.** L'istruzione `ReDim` non può fornire nuovi valori di inizializzazione per gli elementi della matrice.
+- **Initialization.** The `ReDim` statement cannot provide new initialization values for the array elements.

-- **Rank.** L'istruzione `ReDim` non può modificare il rango (numero di dimensioni) della matrice.
+- **Rank.** The `ReDim` statement cannot change the rank (the number of dimensions) of the array.

-- **Ridimensionamento con Preserve.** Se si utilizza `Preserve`, è possibile ridimensionare solo l'ultima dimensione della matrice.
+- **Resizing with Preserve.** If you use `Preserve`, you can resize only the last dimension of the array.
 Per ogni dimensione, è necessario specificare il limite della matrice esistente.

      Ad esempio, se la matrice contiene solo una dimensione, è possibile ridimensionarla e mantenere tutto il contenuto della matrice, poiché si sta modificando l'ultima e unica dimensione.
 Tuttavia, se la matrice dispone di due o più dimensioni e si utilizza `Preserve`, è possibile modificare i valori soltanto per l'ultima dimensione.

-- **Proprietà.** È possibile utilizzare `ReDim` su una proprietà che include una matrice di valori.
+- **Properties.** You can use `ReDim` on a property that holds an array of values.

 ## <a name="behavior"></a>Comportamento

-- **Sostituzione di matrici.** `ReDim` rilascia la matrice esistente e crea una nuova matrice con lo stesso rango.
+- **Array Replacement.** `ReDim` releases the existing array and creates a new array with the same rank.
 La nuova matrice sostituisce quella rilasciata nella variabile di matrice.

-- **Inizializzazione senza Preserve.** Se non si specifica `Preserve`, `ReDim` Inizializza gli elementi della nuova matrice utilizzando il valore predefinito per il tipo di dati.
+- **Initialization without Preserve.** If you do not specify `Preserve`, `ReDim` initializes the elements of the new array by using the default value for their data type.

-- **Inizializzazione con Preserve.** Se si specifica `Preserve`, Visual Basic copia gli elementi dalla matrice esistente alla nuova matrice.
+- **Initialization with Preserve.** If you specify `Preserve`, Visual Basic copies the elements from the existing array to the new array.

 ## <a name="example"></a>Esempio
  Nell'esempio seguente viene aumentata la grandezza dell'ultima dimensione di una matrice dinamica senza perdere i dati presenti nella matrice; in seguito, viene ridotta la dimensione con perdita di dati parziali.
 Infine, viene ridotta la dimensione del relativo valore originale e vengono inizializzati di nuovo tutti gli elementi della matrice.